sn2121161/EFIMM0139_2121161/README.md

 # EFIMM0139_2121161
-Assignment of Social Media and Web Analysis, student number is 2121161, course number is EFIMM0139
+These codes are an attachment of Social Media and Web Analysis (EFIMM0139) assignment for the course.
+It is made by Student Number (2121161) and Username (ge21872).
+The link is in the appendix section of the word document